NLaff/Lafferty.co/_posts/2017-04-30-Board Game Analysis.md

 ### Board Game Analysis with Pandas

-I've been taking some Python classes through Data Camp (try it free for 2 days [here](https://www.amazon.com/Viticulture-Essential-Edition-Board-Game/dp/B018GRSLK4?SubscriptionId=0N3YSEQ4N1056XPWS4G2&tag=itemtext-boardgamegeek-20&linkCode=xm2&camp=2025&creative=165953&creativeASIN=B018GRSLK4)).
+I've been taking some Python classes through Data Camp.
 They're designed around teaching Python with data analysis applications, which is exactly what I was looking for.
 I wanted to apply some of the techniques I had learned on a data set that  was interesting to me, so I started browsing on Kaggle.
 I found [this](https://www.kaggle.com/mrpantherson/board-game-data), which is aggregated data from Board Game Geek.

 I'll do my best to explain what is going on, mostly to reinforce the lessons with myself.
 This is a raw notebook file, so some of the graphs do not explain the data well, some are ugly, and some are missing axis labels.